France blunts EU on escalating Libya threat

 They had also aimed to say his offensive was "endangering civilians, including migrants and refugees ... with the risk of serious consequences for Libya and the wider region, including the terrorist threat".

-But that statement was downgraded on Thursday (11 April) to a declaration on behalf of EU foreign relations chief Federica Mogherini only, after France objected, the Reuters news agency said, citing diplomatic sources.
+But that statement was downgraded on Thursday (11 April) to a declaration by EU foreign relations chief Federica Mogherini alone after France objected, the Reuters news agency said, citing diplomatic sources.

-The EU is concerned that a civil war in Libya between Haftar and the EU and UN-backed government in Tripoli could prompt more of the 660,000 migrants in Libya to flee to Europe.
+The EU is concerned that a civil war in Libya between Haftar and the EU and UN-backed government in Tripoli could prompt more of the 660,000 migrants living in Libya to flee to Europe.

 The fighting in the suburbs of Tripoli has killed at least 56 people and displaced 8,000 in recent days, the UN said.